Frequently Asked Questions

 For more information or to consult with one of our qualified attorneys, please call us at 503-293-5770 or send us a brief message.

-These materials have been prepared by Crispin - Russell PC for information purposes only and are not legal advice.
+These materials have been prepared by Crispin Employment Law for information purposes only and are not legal advice.
 Transmission of the information is not intended to create, and receipt does not constitute, an attorney-client relationship between the sender and receiver.
 Internet subscribers and on-line readers should not act upon this information without seeking professional counsel.